 How to implement a culture of gratefulness

 Nobody wants to work for an ungrateful boss.
-When people are grateful, they become more concerned for others and that sets up a positive vibe in the workplace.
+When people are grateful, they become more concerned for others and that sets up a positive energy in the workplace.
 Many initiatives to foster gratitude in the workplace fail because they focus on rewarding achievements, instead of the employee.
 Some managers and leaders aren’t fully appreciative of their employees, seeing them as numbers rather than people.

-A culture of gratitude has to start at the top.
+Positive habits and a culture of gratitude has to start at the top.
 Just a quick thank you from the boss can go long way.
 The former CEO of Campbell’s soup once sent 30,000 handwritten thank you notes to his employees.
 It was part of creating a company-wide culture of gratitude.

 Business leaders and managers failing to thank their employees won’t get the best from their people.
 A lack of gratitude at work leaves employees feeling unsatisfied, unappreciated and demotivated, all of which have a significant impact on employee happiness and productivity.

 Being grateful can extend to your business partners and clients as well as your employees.
 Mintridge Foundation publically shared their positive feedback for their corporate partner, Bowbridge Homes in recognition of their support for their school campaigns encouraging an active lifestyle.

 WeThrive is the agile employee engagement platform that uncovers how your people truly feel, enabling managers to create highly effective teams, increase employee retention and employee wellbeing and deliver better business results.